DoComplement/Roblox/Scripts/README.md

   - will format the found indeces into a table and store the output in a file
   - prints each found index and table to the standard output
   - may break some (hopefully) inconsequential in-game functions while actively spying
-  - (To do) Implement a function input & corresponding output hook for found functions in the table
+  - (To do) Implement a function input & corresponding output hook for found functions in the table (fix the hookfunction solution)
   - Other stuff

 ## Hookfunction Solution (credit goes to 0866 on v3rmillion)